Your morning

 🌤️Weather today

-Sunny and dry across the UK.
+Sunny and dry in all nations of the UK.
 Again!
-High of 22C and low of 7C in London.
+High of 21C and low of 10C in London.

 ✏️Life coaching quote of the day

-That’s it for this Friday and for this week.
-Thanks for reading and we’ll see you again next week.
+That’s it for this week.
+We hope you enjoy the weekend and we’ll see you on Monday!

 The Mighty Memo team